Pontiac Logo

 An arrowhead is an attribute of Native American culture.
 The brand’s owners considered it a worthy replacement for the previous emblem.
 The meaning of the four-pointed star is not known for certain.
 Perhaps it is a tribute to Chief Pontiac, after whom the company was named, or a symbol borrowed from Indian art.

-By the way, Dart is very similar to the United States Space Force logo when upside down.
+By the way, Dart looks very similar to the United States Space Force logo when inverted.
 Automotive enthusiasts have noticed the similarity between the arrowhead and the delta symbol.
 It is worth noting that the Pontiac emblem was created much earlier and could not be borrowed from the armed forces’ new division.

 Font and Colors

 Only early versions of the logo contained the lettering.
-After the appearance of the Dart symbol, the written brand name became a separate wordmark.
+After the Dart symbol appeared, the written brand name became a separate wordmark.
 The car manufacturer opted for a color scheme associated with Native American culture.
 As you know, red is associated with Native Americans’ work.
 The logo was complemented by shades of white, gray, and black.
 Gradients, shadings, and segmented coloring gave the design a metallic sheen.

 FAQ